 Exterior Upgrades For Your Rig

-Insulate your water hose: Unfortunately, letting your faucet drip isn’t a great option to keep your water from freezing in an RV.
+Unfortunately, letting your faucet drip isn’t a great option to keep your water from freezing in an RV.
 As one Airstream veteran says, “You’ll just end up with frozen water that will eventually accumulate enough to freeze your pipes on the way out of the RV.”
 Not ideal.

 Interior Upgrades For Your Rig

-If you don’t have the power to spare, use low-temperature-rated sleeping bags (down is very warm!), thick duvets, or wool blankets.
+If you don’t have the power to spare, use low-temperature-rated sleeping bags (down is very warm), thick duvets, or wool blankets.
 Another tried-but-true option?
-Hot water bottles!
-Heat up water right before bed and sneak a hot water bottle under the covers by your feet.
+Hot water bottles—heat up water right before bed and place a hot water bottle under the covers by your feet.
 Give it a few minutes to warm up the bed; you’ll be more than cozy when you’re ready to sleep.

 While a dehumidifier won’t directly produce heat, it affects how warm you feel.
 Removing moisture from the air in humid climates can remove the chill inside your RV.
 A small dehumidifier can go a long way in a small space.